-After one miscarriage you are likely to have a healthy pregnancy.
+After one miscarriage most women go on to have a normal pregnancy.
 Even after several miscarriages you still have a good chance of having a baby next time.

 How can I cope with the fear of miscarrying again?

 Pregnancy after miscarriage can be a very anxious time.
 You may want to think about getting extra support in your next pregnancy to help you through.